MethodAtlas

 Small Samples

-With 30 or 50 observations, the CLT approximation may be poor, especially if the outcome distribution is skewed.
+With 30 or 50 observations, the central limit theorem (CLT) approximation may be poor, especially if the outcome distribution is skewed.
 Your t-statistic might not actually follow a t-distribution, and your p-value might be too small.

 Few Clusters

 This limitation is the most consequential one for applied economists.
 If you have data on students in 20 schools, and treatment is assigned at the school level, you effectively have 20 observations for inference — regardless of how many students you have.
-With 20 clusters, cluster-robust standard errors can be severely biased downward, leading to over-rejection of the null.
+With 20 clusters, cluster-robust standard errors can be severely biased downward, leading to over-rejection of the null (Cameron et al., 2008).

 What if you want to test a null hypothesis about a quantile, a ratio, or an interaction?
 The asymptotic distribution of these statistics may not be normal, and deriving the correct distribution analytically may be difficult.
 Randomization inference handles any test statistic.